-The WordPress Users Profile section lets you edit your name and how it will be displayed on your website, your e-mail address for admin purposes, optional personal details, plus additional settings.
+The Profile section lets you how your name will display on your website or blog, your e-mail address for administrative purposes, other contact details, and personal settings.

-In this post, you will learn how to change your user profile in WordPress and configure other contact information.
+In this post, you will learn how to edit your WordPress user profile and configure other contact details.

-- How To Edit Your WordPress User Profile
+- How To Edit Your User Details And Personal Options In WordPress

 - Profile > Personal Options